 This table sets out the results of the survey which lists the current energy-related features of this home.
 Each element is assessed by the national calculation methodology; 1 star = very poor (least efficient), 2 stars = poor, 3 stars = average, 4 stars = good and 5 stars = very good (most efficient).
 The assessment does not take into consideration the condition of an element and how well it is working.
 'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology, based on age and type of construction.

-Element Description Energy Efficiency Environmental

-Walls Cavity wall, filled cavity ★★★☆☆ ★★★☆☆

-Roof Pitched, 300 mm loft insulation

-Floor Suspended, no insulation (assumed)

-Windows Fully double glazed ★★★ ☆ ★★★★☆

-Main heating Boiler and radiators, mains gas ★★★ ☆ ★★★★☆

-Main heating controls Programmer, room thermostat and TRVs ★★★ ☆ ★★★★☆

-Secondary heating None -

-Hot water From main system ★★★ ☆ ★★★★☆

-Lighting Low energy lighting in all fixed outlets
+See the addendum section on the last page of this report for further information relating to items in the table.

+Element Description Energy Efficiency Environmental Walls Cavity wall, filled cavity ★★★★ ☆ ★★★★ ☆ Roof Pitched, 200 mm loft insulation ★★★★ ☆ ★★★ ☆ Floor Suspended, no insulation (assumed) Windows Fully double glazed Main heating Air source heat pump, radiators, electric ★★★★ ☆ Main heating controls Programmer and at least two room thermostats ★★★★ ☆ ★★★★ ☆ Secondary heating None Hot water From main system ★★★★ ☆ Lighting Low energy lighting in all fixed outlets